CityScope/CSL_Lima/projects/LegoReader/README.md

 new Wrapper(ArrayList<PVector> contour)
 ```
 2. Methods
-    - *`applyPerspective(PGraphics img)`*: Create vertices on the canvas to select a certain part of it.
     - *`selected(int x, int y)`*: If the selection is near a _threshold_, change the **_pointSelected_** value, the new values will be the new perspective points.
     - *`move(int x, int y)`*: Modify perspective points, if **_pointSelected_** is *True*.
     - *`unSelect()`*: Change **_pointSelected_** value to *False*.
     - *`draw(PGraphics canvas)`*: Draw in an specific **_canvas_** the perspective points.
-    - *`draw(PGraphics canvas, PImage img, boolean warp)`*: if warp is true draws the selected area.
-If warp is false draws the points in the canvas.

 ## **BlockReader (Class extends PApplet)**
 1. Constructor